Vacation Rental Scams: How To Spot A Fake Rental Property

 About Adam Levin

 Adam Levin is a nationally recognized cybersecurity expert with extensive experience in the field.
-He was the chairman and founder of CyberScout, as well as a co-founder of Credit.com.
+He was the chairman and founder of CyberScout and a co-founder of Credit.com.
 Mr. Levin has more than 40 years of experience as a consumer advocate.
-During this time he has covered areas like privacy, personal finance and security.
-Mr. Levin has appeared on several major media corporations.
-Among those are ABC News, Bloomberg, CBS News and the Wall Street Journal.
-He is an award-winning publisher, best selling author and currently co-hosts the cybersecurity podcast What the Hack with Adam Levin.
+He has covered privacy, personal finance, and security during this time.
+Mr. Levin has appeared in several major media corporations.
+ABC News, Bloomberg, CBS News, and the Wall Street Journal are among those.
+He is an award-winning publisher and best-selling author and currently co-hosts the cybersecurity podcast What the Hack with Adam Levin.

-Mr. Levin appears on his namesake podcast, along with esteemed co-hosts Beau Friedlander and Travis Taylor of Loud Tree Media.
-You can listen to What the Hack with Adam Levin on podcast platforms like Apple Podcasts, Audible and Google Podcasts.
+Mr. Levin and esteemed co-hosts Beau Friedlander and Travis Taylor of Loud Tree Media appear on his namesake podcast.
+You can listen to What the Hack with Adam Levin on podcast platforms like Apple, Audible, and Google.

 How Common Are Vacation Rental Scams?